brimdata/zui/docs/Remote-zqd.md

 some of the rough edges you may encounter as you work through the configurations described in this article.

-1. Logs and packet captures cannot be _imported_ from your local Brim to a remote `zqd`.
+1. Logs and packet captures cannot be imported from your local Brim app directly to a remote `zqd`.
 Any data you wish to access remotely will need to have been staged at the remote location.

 2. While the configuration potentially allows multiple remote users to access the same centrally stored logs and packet captures, there's currently no